tengjuilin/video-notes/Surface and Colloid Science/video-descriptions.md

 17:08 Experimental setup
 ```

-### Derivation of the Wicking Equation for Inclined Capillary
+### II-E: Derivation of the Wicking Equation for Inclined Capillary

 ```
 We derived the wicking equation for inclined capillary.
 We showed if the system is far from equilibrium, wicking equation for inclined capillary reduces to the Washburn equation for horizontal capillary.